 While a portion of our region’s water supply depends on imported water, IEUA and its member agencies have focused on developing local partnerships, water efficiency programs, and investments in diversified water supplies to reduce reliance on imported water and guarantee that our region can count on their water supply for essential uses such as drinking, bathing and cleaning, even during prolonged, critically dry and drought conditions.

-Keep It Up – continue to practice your water-saving efforts!
+Step It Up – We need your help to STEP UP our water-saving efforts!

 Take your car to the car wash, or if you choose to wash at home, be sure to use a self-closing hose nozzle.